-St. Peter’s, Eype and the Eype Centre for the Arts are very honoured to present to you an Exhibition of the Bridport paintings of the Stations of the Cross during Lent and Holy Week 2018 (Easter).
-It will be open to visitors 2-5pm at weekends 17th February to 25th March and then every afternoon 26th March to Easter Monday 2nd April.
-Donations for Churches Together in Bridport and the Eype Centre for the Arts.
-Refreshments available.
+St. Peter’s, Eype and the Eype Centre for the Arts were very honoured to present an Exhibition of the Bridport paintings of the Stations of the Cross during Lent and Holy Week 2018 (Easter).
+It was open to visitors 2-5pm daily.
+Donations were made for Churches Together in Bridport and Eype Centre for the Arts.

-Palm Sunday 25th March at 4.30pm: a service will take place among the paintings at St. Peter’s, led by the Bishop of Sherborne, with a new setting of the choral piece, “Crux Fidelis” by Matt Kingston.
+On Palm Sunday a service took place among the paintings at St. Peter’s, led by the Bishop of Sherborne, with a new setting of the choral piece, “Crux Fidelis” by Matt Kingston.

 These paintings were commissioned from local artists of the Bridport Art Society two years ago and formed the basis of a walk of witness in Bridport on Good Friday 2016 led by the Bishop of Salisbury, The Right Reverend Nicholas Holtam.